elixir-europe-training/ELIXIR-TrP-LessonTemplateInstructions-MkDocs/docs/chapters/chapter_01.md

 </figure>

 1. at the top under `Actions permissions` check the option "Allow all actions and reusable workflows"
-2. scroll down to `Workflow permissions`and check the option "Read and Write permissions"
+2. scroll down to `Workflow permissions`and check the options "Read and Write permissions" + "Allow GitHub Actions to create and approve pull requests"

 #### 3. Add URL to About section of the repository